la2050/archive/_projects/2014/griffith-observatory-a-planetarium-for-2050-now.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F20477%252Fdisplay%252F405.jpg=c570x385
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: '1'
-SFV: '1'
-SOUTH BAY: '1'
-WESTSIDE: '1'
-LA COUNTY: '1'
-OTHER: >-
-  Griffith Observatory serves not only our local community, but also visitors from around the world and from across the nation.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- Funding from LA2050 will be used to hire animators and special consultants required to create the thrilling visuals that inspire cosmic perspective in